vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

 Raw Parameters
 --------------

-* Override static-mapping's dns-server with a custom one that will be sent only to this host.
+* Override static-mapping's name-server with a custom one that will be sent only to this host.
 * An option that takes a quoted string is set by replacing all quote characters with the string ``&quot;`` inside the static-mapping-parameters value.